-Audi boss arrested in diesel probe
+Audi boss arrested in connection with diesel scandal

 Stadler's arrest is the most high-profile yet in the dieselgate crisis